 The University prohibits any outside person, groups of persons, or organization from soliciting, peddling or canvassing employees or visitors on any matter while on University premises.
-Any evidence of solicitation should be reported to Security immediately.
+Any evidence of solicitation should be reported to the employee's supervisor who will alert Security immediately.
 An exception for specific fund-raising programs may be granted in advance by the Vice-President for Business and Finance.
 For solicitation in the Memorial Center, approval will be given by the Office of Residential Life.